bobbingwide/cookie-cat/README.md

 6. cookie cat Warning that data is passed to the cookie-cat server

 ## Upgrade Notice
+# 1.4.5
+Tested with PHPUnit 8, WordPress 5.3.2 and WordPress Multi Site, PHP 7.3 and PHP 7.4

 # 1.4.4
 Tested with Gutenberg / WordPress 5.0.
 Now depends on oik v3.2.8